Processing Entangled Links Into Secure Cryptographic Keys: Processing Strategies

-Using this we can now compare the two processing strategies for different values of $\eta$ and $F\left(\varrho_{AB}^k\right)$. \begin{proposition} For any $\varrho_{AB}^k\in \mathcal{D}_\mathrm{W}(\mathcal{H}_{AB})$ if $\eta < 0.0625$, the symmetric processing strategy always outperforms the asymmetric processing strategy, while for $F\left(\varrho_{AB}^k\right) > F_\mathrm{bnd}$ this even holds for higher values of $\eta$. \end{proposition} \begin{proof} For $F\left(\varrho_{AB}^k\right) \leq F_\mathrm{bnd}$, both processing strategies only rely on measurements within identical and therefore optimal measurement bases.
-Thus, the only difference between the two strategies is the sifting rate, i.e., the probability with which these identical measurement bases are chosen.
-It directly follows that $\eta = 0.0625$ is the point where they become identical, thus, marking the border of which strategy is better.
-For the cases that $F\left(\varrho_{AB}^k\right) > F_\mathrm{bnd}$, both strategies also rely on processing suboptimal measurements as presented within Proposition \ref{prop:r_key_suboptimal}, but with the second strategy having a higher probability to do so.
-Thus, with increasing fidelity $F\left(\varrho_{AB}^k\right)$, the second strategy becomes increasingly better, which in turn increases the value for $\eta$ that is the border between the two strategies. \end{proof}
+\begin{proposition} For any $\varrho_{AB}^k\in \mathcal{D}_\mathrm{W}(\mathcal{H}_{AB})$ if $\eta < 0.0625$, the symmetric processing strategy always outperforms the asymmetric processing strategy, while for $F\left(\varrho_{AB}^k\right) > F_\mathrm{bnd}$ this even holds for higher values of $\eta$. \end{proposition} \begin{proof} For $F\left(\varrho_{AB}^k\right) \leq F_\mathrm{bnd}$, both processing strategies only rely on measurements within identical and therefore optimal measurement bases as shown by Proposition \ref{prop:r_key_werner}.
+Thus, the only difference between the two processing strategies in this case is the sifting rate, i.e., the probability with which these optimal measurement bases are chosen by A and B when measuring the state $\varrho_{AB}^k$.
+For the asymmetric strategy of (\ref{eq:r_proc_1_prime}), the sifting rate is $\frac{1}{2}-2\eta$, whereas for the symmetric strategy of (\ref{eq:proc_2_prime}), it is $1-3\sqrt{\eta}+2\eta$.
+Consequently, the two sifting rates, and thus the processing rates, are identical at $\eta = 0.0625$, whereas the symmetric processing strategy dominates for any $\eta < 0.0625$.

+For the cases that $F\left(\varrho_{AB}^k\right) > F_\mathrm{bnd}$, the symmetric strategy additionally is able to process suboptimal measurements as presented within Proposition \ref{prop:r_key_suboptimal}, further increasing its processing rate.
+Thus, with increasing fidelity $F\left(\varrho_{AB}^k\right)$ beyond the boundary fidelity $F_\mathrm{bnd}$, this strategy becomes increasingly more efficient, which in turn increases the value for $\eta$ where the asymmetric strategy is outperforming the symmetric one. \end{proof}

-Figure \ref{fig:Comparison} shows for which area, dependent on the values of $\eta$ and $F\left(\varrho_{AB}^k\right)$, which of the two discussed processing strategies performs better.
-Additionally, it shows the threshold fidelity $f_\mathrm{th}$ which was defined within section \ref{CH:Optimal_key_rate}.
-With these results we are not able to fully answer \emph{RQ2} as we did not solve the optimization problem from (\ref{eq:optimal_r_proc}), but we presented a new processing strategy that for certain parameter combinations of $\eta$ and $F\left(\varrho_{AB}^k\right)$ outperforms the common strategy found within the literature.
+Figure \ref{fig:Comparison} shows the areas, dependent on the values of $\eta$ and $F\left(\varrho_{AB}^k\right)$, where each of the two discussed processing strategies performs best.
+Additionally, it shows the threshold fidelity $f_\mathrm{th}$ which has been determined in Section \ref{CH:Optimal_key_rate}.
+With these results, we are not able to fully answer \emph{RQ2} as we did not solve the optimization problem of (\ref{eq:optimal_r_proc}), but we presented a new processing strategy that for certain parameter combinations of $\eta$ and $F\left(\varrho_{AB}^k\right)$ outperforms the common strategy found within the literature.